suchipi/hex-engine/packages/website/docs/api-2d.md

   }>
 ): {
   /**
-   * A `Point` indicating which direction the left stick is being pressed in,
+   * A `Vector` indicating which direction the left stick is being pressed in,
    * and how far it's being pressed.
    *
    * Available since version: 0.0.0
    */
-  leftStick: Point;
+  leftStick: Vector;

   /**
-   * A `Point` indicating which direction the right stick is being pressed in,
+   * A `Vector` indicating which direction the right stick is being pressed in,
    * and how far it's being pressed.
    *
    * Available since version: 0.0.0
    */
-  rightStick: Point;
+  rightStick: Vector;

   /**
    * A Set containing all the names of the currently pressed buttons.